How does Oscars voting work? This is how winners are decided

 WHO KNOWS THE WINNERS BEFORE THEY’RE ANNOUNCED?

 According to the academy website, just two PricewaterhouseCoopers partners know the results beforehand.
 PwC is the accounting firm that tabulates the votes.
-Each partner is stations in the Dolby Theatre’s wings during the ceremony with a full set of winners’ envelopes.
+Each partner is stationed in the Dolby Theatre’s wings during the ceremony with a full set of winners’ envelopes.
 They’re charged with handing the sealed envelope to the winner.

 Infamously, in 2017, a PwC accountant handed Warren Beaty and Faye Dunaway the wrong envelope, resulting in the “La La Land”/“Moonlight” best picture fiasco.